Roman-Flossler/Story-Show-Gallery/README.md

 ## Fullscreen mode
 Fullscreen mode can be activated four ways.
-Adding the fs class to the parrent tag of <a> tags.
+Adding the fs class to the parent tag of <a> tags.
 The fs class must be the first class.
 All images inside mygallery activate fullscreen mode:
 ```sh
 <div class='fs mygallery'>
 <a href='big-image.jpg'> <img src='thumbnail.jpg'></a>